Trapped Gas Pain: Why It Hurts, Where It Happens and How to Get Relief

 - Walking for 10-15 minutes is the single most effective method for immediate relief

-- Warmth therapy (hot water bag) on the abdomen relaxes intestinal muscle within 15–20 minutes
+- Warmth therapy on the abdomen relaxes intestinal muscle within 15-20 minutes

-- Chronic or daily trapped gas signals a root cause needing a more holistic approach
+- Chronic or daily trapped gas signals a root cause that needs a more holistic approach

 How Does Trapped Gas Form?
 The Step-by-Step Mechanism